khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

     “My entire kingdom.”

-    “O lord of the Believers, how can you boast of a kingdom which is not worth as much as a little urine and a few mouthfuls of water?”^[See Ibn Khallikān, _Wafayāt_, vol.\ 2, p.\ 296.]
+    “O Commander of the faithful, how can you boast of a kingdom which is not worth as much as a little urine and a few mouthfuls of water?”^[See Ibn Khallikān, _Wafayāt_, vol.\ 2, p.\ 296.]
 Ibn al-Sammāk was right, Allāh grant him peace.